How to apply

 Judges will evaluate your written recipes on the use of ingredients, creativity, appearance (from a photo you’ll send directly to the judges) and perceived taste.
 Remember, you are creating a recipe that other home cooks will want to make in their own kitchens.

-For publication, you will have to plate one portion/serving of your finished dish (the prettier the better) for a Daily Herald photographer.
+For publication, you will have to plate one portion/serving of your finished dish (the prettier the better) and submit photos of the completed dish.

 Mystery Basket Ingredients

-Some of the ingredients will be provided by our sponsors and will be available for pickup during regular office hours at our Arlington Heights office (conveniently located right off I-90).
+Some of the ingredients will be provided by our sponsors and will be available for pickup at our Arlington Heights office (conveniently located right off I-90).
 We will let you know if you need to bring a cooler as some of the products might be perishable.

 A $25 gift card for our sponsor’s grocery store will be included in each basket in order to supply any other ingredients you might need.